Guides • Accept Payments

 1. The customer goes to the checkout page.

-3. Your client creates an instance of the paymentRequest using the data from the server.
+2. Your client creates an instance of the paymentRequest.

 info